 CHARITABLE & COMMUNITY SUPPORT

 - The Club hosts more than 200 non-member outings a year.
 These events include charity golf days, corporate events, golf competitions that are open to the public and golf society days.
-In 2017 more than HK$20 million was raised for charities at events hosted by the Club.
-Fundraising events include HKGC’s own ‘Cup of Kindness’ which in 2017 raised over HK$5 million for local charities.
+In 2018 HK$19.64 million was raised for charities at events hosted by the Club.
+Fundraising events include HKGC’s own ‘Cup of Kindness’ which in 2018 raised over HK$4 million for local charities.